frameworklori/planets2/Planets.md

 in a single, blinding gold—
 monotone, eternal,
 so bright
-that no one can look for long.
+that the gaze itself becomes pain.

 ## Earth-
 Eternal, profound homeland of love—